daperezc/app-crash/README.md

-# sigterm-handlers
-Examples of web server on various languages crashing when calling /crash
+# Examples of web server on various languages crashing when calling /crash